Tomáš Tatar: Montreal Canadiens

 Prior to the 2018–19 season, Tatar was traded to the Montreal Canadiens, along with prospect Nick Suzuki and a second round draft pick in 2019, in exchange for their captain Max Pacioretty.
+He ended with the season with 58 points (25 goals and 33 assists) in 80 games played while playing the majority of the season on the teams second line with Andrew Shaw and Max Domi.